Foqara2001/VLSI-Design-flow-for-TSMC-28nm/README.md

 DRC/LVS-ready layout suitable for tape-out

-book that expalin every step in the flow to help the students in the future .
+Book that expalin every step in the flow to help the students in the future .

 # 📜 License